திருமண முஹூர்த்தம்

 - If 8th lord of Rashi or Navamsa is in marriage Lagna, it gives danger to bride.

-- Guru in Leo Navamsa (Vargottama) is not auspicious.
+- Guru in Leo Navamsa (Vargottamam) is not auspicious.

 - Marriage Lagna’s Lagna lord and Navamsa lord must not be weak; otherwise causes poverty.